girobh/girobh/README.md

 - 📍 Born and raised in Brazil but living in Canada since 2018

-- 🏢 Currently working as Cloud Infrastructure Engineer at Thinkdox Inc.
+- 🏢 Currently working as Senior Cloud & Devops Engineer at Thinkdox Inc.

+- 🏢 Currently working as Cloud Developer – React & Automation at Frittos & Co.

-- 🌱 I’m currently learning **Cloud Computing and Application at Metro College of Technology in Toronto/ON**
+- 🌱 Graduated in **Cloud Computing and Application at Metro College of Technology, Toronto/ON**

+- 🌱 I’m currently learning **FullStack Developer**

 - 📑 9x Oracle Cloud Certified | Microsoft Azure Certified